opennorth/opennorth.ca/_posts/2016-12-02-what-could-open-data-programs-gain-from-aligning-with-international-best-practices.md

 layout: post
 title: >-
   What Could Open Data Programs Gain from Aligning with International Best Practices?
-author: Erin Bryson
+Mapping open data practices in Canadian sub-national governments to the international Open Data Charter
+author: 'Erin Bryson, Open Data Research Intern'
 ---
-## Mapping open data practices in Canadian sub-national governments to the international Open Data Charter

 ### Research Goals

 Across Canada, the release of open data by municipal and provincial governments is rapidly growing.
 Given this momentum, there is a need to assess the policies that guide open data provision and ensure their framework supports open and innovative data initiatives.
 An emerging set of principles, the [International Open Data Charter](http://opendatacharter.net/) (ODC), have been adopted by forty-one governments around the globe to guide the development and release of government open data.
 With the exception of the Province of Ontario, which identified adoption of the ODC as a high priority idea generated through their public consultation as a part of their sub-national Open Government Partnership commitments, there has been very limited conversation on adopting the ODC.